corechef/how_to_debug_bios/README.md

 use `info registers` for info about all registers including control registers, xmm registers, efer, segment registers etc.

 - Open qemu with this command: `qemu-system-i386 -bios bios_backup.rom -s -S`
-- Open gdb connection with this command: `gdb -ix ./gdb_init_real_mode.txt -ex 'set tdesc filename target.xml' -ex 'target remote localhost:1234'`
+- Open connection with this command: `gdb -ix ./gdb_init_real_mode.txt -ex 'set tdesc filename target.xml' -ex 'target remote localhost:1234'`

 ### Get info about float registers
 At the start, bios uses floating point registers sometimes.
 Here is how to show them in gdb: `info float`